-If the model described above is correct, then a possible procedure is to use the principal components of X as an estimate of the factors, and then use these to estimate de second equation of 1.
+If the model described above is correct, a possible procedure is to use the principal components of X as an estimate of the factors, and use them to estimate the second equation of system 1.

-As Stone and Brooks (1990) showed, the idea of this method is to find the linear combinations of the X variables, such that a vector of weights, p_1 , maximizes p'X'Xp, then p_2 is chosen to maximize p'X'Xp such that $p'p_1 = 0$, with the vectors of weights being normalized to have unit distance.
-Thus p_1 is the normalized eigenvector of X'X associated with the highest eigenvalue, p_2 is the normalized eigenvector associated with the second highest eigenvalue, and so on.
+As Stone and Brooks (1990) showed, the idea of this method is to find the linear combinations of the X variables, such that a vector of weights, p_1 , maximizes p'X'Xp, and then p_2 is chosen to maximize p'X'Xp subject to the constraint that $p'p_1 = 0$.
+The vectors of weights are normalized to have unit distance.
+Thus p_1 is the normalized eigenvector of X'Xassociated with the largest eigenvalue, p_2 is the normalized eigenvector associated with the second largest eigenvalue, and so on.

-By choosing the components associated with the highest eigenvalues one obtains the linear combinations of X that are orthogonal to each other and simultaneously have the highest variance.
-Intuitively, by choosing linear combinations with the highest variance possible, one is, in some sense, maximizing the information contained in those linear combinations.
-The number of estimated factors to include is a problem to which we will return later, when carrying out the empirical application.
+By choosing the components associated with the largest eigenvalues, one obtains the linear combinations of X that are orthogonal to each other and simultaneously have the largest variance.
+Intuitively, by choosing linear combinations with the possible largest variance, one is, in a certain sense, maximizing the information contained in those linear combinations.
+When carrying out the empirical applications, we discuss how to estimate the numer of factors.